dutch-translators/Auto-Database-Backup/README.md

 Quick-Style
 ===========

-Dutch translation of the Quick Style extension by Pico
+Dutch translation of the Quick Style extension by Pico88

 Installatie
 ===========